-The record in the hearing before the Historic Landmarks Commission was held open to allow for new evidence to be submitted between the hearing date and March 7th.
+Additional Testimony: The record was held open to allow for new evidence to be submitted between the hearing date and March 7th.
 No new evidence was submitted in this period however, 4 additional items of testimony were submitted.
 They are as follow:

-- 1. John Hollister, March 6, 2017 opposed the project - 2.
-Claire Y. van de Broek March 6, 2017 opposed the project - 3.
-Patricia Gardner, Pearl District Neighborhood Association, March 6, 2017 support the project - 4.
-Joseph Dove, March 7, 2017, opposed the project
+- 1. John Hollister, March 6, 2017 opposed - 2.
+Claire Y. van de Broek March 6, 2017 opposed - 3.
+Patricia Gardner, Pearl District Neighborhood Association, March 6, 2017 support - 4.
+Joseph Dove, March 7, 2017, opposed